Best Disney World Rides for 5 and 6 Year Olds

 Big Thunder Mountain Railroad (Magic Kingdom) is a natural next roller coaster once your kid has conquered Slinky Dog Dash and Seven Dwarfs Mine Train.
 Since it’s outdoors and doesn’t have any notably intense moments, it’s also probably a fine first coaster for kids this age.

-The remaining four—Soarin’ (Epcot), Test Track (Epcot), Star Tours (Hollywood Studios), and Rise of the Resistance (Hollywood Studios) are probably going to be fine for 5- and 6-year olds.
+The remaining five—Soarin’ (Epcot), Tiana’s Bayou Adventure (Magic Kingdom), Test Track (Epcot), Star Tours (Hollywood Studios), and Rise of the Resistance (Hollywood Studios) are probably going to be fine for 5- and 6-year olds.

 42 Inches - Guardians of the Galaxy: Cosmic Rewind